ericrqs/Juniper-vMX/README.md

         - Add an auto VLAN ('Auto VLAN' or the service name specified in the Internal Network Service attribute) and connect it to NIC #2 of vCP and vFP(s)
         - With pyVmomi, add a serial console to the vCP to be accessed through an ESXi port in the range 9300..9330 (managed by a CloudShell number allocation pool)
         - Telnet to vCP serial console
+            - If the console gets stuck at a boot prompt, reset the VM, up to 5 times
             - Log in as root (no password)
             - Set root password
             - Create username and set password according to resource template attributes
             - Enable SSH
             - Enable DHCP or set static IP on management interface fxp0.0, and determine the final management IP
         - With pyVmomi, determine the mapping from vNIC index (e.g. Network adapter 3) to MAC address
     - OpenStack
         - Power off the vCP and vFP(s)